- Training Calendar

 |Strategies for Dealing with Opposition & Outrage in P2|

-We’ve expanded and refreshed the course materials to help you work more effectively in this changed world.
-Way beyond just another conflict resolution training class, the newly renamed Strategies for Dealing with Opposition and Outrage in Public Participation helps you understand the human behavior and emotional intelligence of working with angry and cynical people under these tough circumstances.
-Doing so is foundational to the practice of public participation.
+Going far beyond just another conflict resolution training class, Strategies for Dealing with Opposition and Outrage in Public Participation helps you understand the human behavior and emotional intelligence of working with angry and cynical people in tough circumstances.
+Working with people, no matter what emotions they bring to the process, is foundational to the practice of public participation.

 This class is designed to help you:

-By the end of the course, you will leave with a new way of thinking about and analyzing outrage, and with enhanced skills, knowledge and behaviors to apply in your next public engagement challenge.
+By the end of the course, you will leave with a new way of thinking about and analyzing outrage.
+You’ll have enhanced skills, knowledge and behaviours to apply in your next public engagement challenge.

 Who should take the Outrage course?